Scientific Name

 Description

 Ariocarpus fissuratus is a geophyte cactus that forms a star-shaped rosette of thick, fleshy, deltoid to hemispheric tubercles with no spines that lie almost flat on the soil surface.
-It has a large turnip-like taproot below the soil.
-The rosette grows up to 8 inches (20 cm) in diameter.
-Tubercles are about as long as wide and closely packed, forming a coarse mosaic.
+It has a large, turnip-like taproot below the soil.
+The rosette can grows up to 8 inches (20 cm) in diameter.
+The tubercles are about as long as wide and closely packed, forming a coarse mosaic.

-The flowers are bright pink-violet and appear from the woolly crown of the rosette in fall.
-They are up to 2 inches (5 cm) in diameter and last 3 to 4 days.
-Fruits are white or green with black seeds.
+In the fall, bright pink-violet flowers appear from the woolly crown of the rosette.
+The flowers can reach up to 2 inches (5 cm) in diameter and last 3 to 4 days.
+The fruits are white or green with black seeds.

 Hardiness